Lesson Plan - Get It!

 Xylem is responsible for moving water, while phloem, the larger structure, moves nutrients for the plant.

 - So, how do cells know what job to do?

 Well, that is based on the process of differentiation, which is based heavily on environmental factors.
 During differentiation, environmental factors such as chemicals, temperature, and pH determine how cells develop into different shapes with different functions.
-As you watch a short video, jot down the definition and contributing components that determine how cells differentiate.
-Watch the video below (You will need to create an account to watch the entire video.):

 Just think of all the environmental factors that influence a cell's journey.